Sailean/GRAY-CODE/stories/digest/en_articles/en_01_welcome_home_2010-06-12.md

 “The fastest way is direct contact—maximum surface area means maximum conductivity.”<br>

 Emiko sighed and smiled, shaking her head.<br>
 “Akira, stop.
 This isn’t a conference.
 No one here needs a thermodynamics lecture.
-Just leave it on the table like a normal person.”</p>
+Just leave it on the table like a normal person.”<br>

 She walked off toward the bathroom, still giggling.<br>
 Through the mirror, she caught a glimpse of Akira holding the can to his forehead, then his neck—flinching each time as the icy metal shocked his skin.</p>